Course - Identity-Based Cryptography - TM8111

 TM8111 - Identity-Based Cryptography

-The course will be given every second year, on demand, next time autumn 2018.
+The course will be given every second year, next time autumn 2024.
 Identity-Based Encryption (IBE) is a kind of public-key encryption in which the public key of a user is some unique information about the identity of the user that is publicly known (e.g. the user's email address).
 The idea was first proposed by Adi Shamir in 1984, and it appeared particularly attractive since there is no need to acquire an identity public key prior to encryption.
 Interestingly, an implementation of the idea was not given until 2001.
 Today, it is a vibrant field of research, as it is considered an alternative to the classical PKI infrastructure.